I only wanna be with you

 Although followup Fairweather Johnson was also a decent enough seller, it produced only one big hit.
 Following Musical Chairs, the band went on hiatus (with both Bryan and Rucker releasing solo albums), and then came back with Scattered, Smothered and Covered, a compilation which produced no singles.
 The band left Atlantic Records after a self-titled album in 2003, but came back in 2005 with Looking for Lucky on Vanguard Records.

 Darius Rucker began a rather successful Country Music career in 2008, but he continues to tour occasionally with his bandmates, and he performs several Hootie-era songs during his solo concerts.
-In 2018, after a ten year hiatus, Hootie & The Blowfish announced they had reunited, and would be touring and releasing a new album in 2019.
+In 2018, after a ten year hiatus, Hootie & The Blowfish announced they had reunited.
+In 2019, they did a tour with Barenaked Ladies and released the album Imperfect Circle.

 - Darius Rucker lead vocals, guitar

 - Dean Felber bass, backing vocals

 - Cracked Rear View (1994)

 - Musical Chairs (1998)